Chocolate Zucchini Muffins

 A mixing bowl with wet ingredients and the shredded zucchini.

-Step 5: In a small bowl, whisk the flour, cocoa powder, baking powder, baking soda, and salt together until combined.
+Step 4: In a separate bowl, whisk together the flour, cocoa powder, baking powder, baking soda, salt, and cinnamon.

 The chocolate zucchini muffin batter in a bowl.